 Here are the steps to make Wild dagga tea:

 - Take petals/plants and put them into the water

 - Boil the water for about 15-20 min. until the aroma starts getting noticed

 Our Wild Dagga product comes with flowers & petals (1oz) and just petals (1oz)

-Wild dagga smokers report mood enhancement, slight giddiness, increased color perception and mental clarity.
-If smoked or consumed enough, Wild Dagga can also induce hallucinations in certain people.
+Wild dagga smokers report mood enhancement, slight giddiness, increased color perception, and mental clarity.
+Wild Dagga can induce hallucinations in certain people if smoked or consumed enough.

 Legal Information: The Food and Drug Administration has not evaluated these statements.
 This product is not intended to diagnose, treat, cure, or prevent any disease.